 Top Reasons to Invest in UI Design

-User Interface (UI) design is the bridge between visitors and your website, as it contains the basic design elements that help users navigate your site and make decisions.
+User Interface (UI) design is the bridge between visitors and your website, as it focuses on the basic design elements that help users make decisions and engage with your content.
 Here are three main reasons to invest in UI design:

 - Convert visitors into customers: As mentioned, UI sets the tone.
-The wrong UI can prevent conversions whereas the ideal UI will put people in the mood to convert – make contact, download content, or make a purchase.
-Brands with welcoming or stimulating UI designs resonate better with visitors and see a higher number of conversions.
+An off-putting or misaligned UI design can prevent conversions, whereas the ideal UI will support the usability of the UX design by putting people in the mood to make contact, download content, or make a purchase.
+It subtly evokes confidence in the user that they’re in good hands, and are making the right choice.

-- Increase customer retention: In addition to attracting more customers to the website, a proactive UI design also helps a brand to better retain clients.
+- Increase customer retention: In addition to increasing organic (free) website traffic, a proactive UI design also helps a brand to better retain clients.
 A good user interface combines page elements that facilitate a pleasing or otherwise positive subconscious emotional reaction, which leads to repeat visits.

 UI Best Practices for Website Owners

 While UX creates a home for your content, UI design is all about painting, decorating, and filling the space up with relevant resources.
 This way, UI design builds on the plan laid out by the UX by making the home aesthetically appealing.
 It also makes the visit more welcoming, productive, and enjoyable for your guests.

 - Always map out the steps toward conversion clearly before you start to design or redesign your website, to plan for easy navigation at any stage of the user journey.
 This approach is equally important for eCommerce or B2B businesses because it’s about moving the customers organically down the sales funnel through enticing content and navigational options.